 Now if you want to get from A to B as quick as you can, highways come in very handy.
 But if you’re travelling a beautiful country like New Zealand during your vacation, go off those highways and see the real heartland New Zealand.
 By the way, be sure to visit that cute little mussel & oyster shop.
 They promise the “freshest” mussel and oysters in the whole of the Coromandel!

 The alternative route between Auckland and the Coromandel only takes an extra 45 minutes and it’s far more interesting.
 Its a great way of starting your New Zealand vacation.
 Do stop at these wonderful lookout points on the Coromandel Peninsula.
 I guarantee you’ll be wowed by the scenery.
+Also, you can travel the Coromandel in New Zealand winter season.

 Happy travelling from Michael!